-Each attribute specification includes the attribute's name followed by the name of its attribute syntax(es) in parenthesizes.
+- Each attribute definition includes the attribute's name followed by the name of its attribute syntax(es) in parenthesizes.
 In addition, each 'integer' attribute is followed by the allowed range in parentheses, (m:n), for values of that attribute.
 Each 'text' or 'name' attribute is followed by the maximum size in octets in parentheses, (size), for values of that attribute.
-For more details on attribute syntax notation, see the descriptions of these attributes syntaxes in section 4.1.

-Note: Document data included in the operation is not strictly an attribute, but it is treated as a special attribute group for ordering purposes.
+For more details on attribute syntax notation, see the descriptions of these attributes syntaxes in section 4.1. - Note: Document data included in the operation is not strictly an attribute, but it is treated as a special attribute group for ordering purposes.
 The only operations that support supplying the document data within an operation request are Print-Job and Send-Document.
-There are no operation responses that include document data.

-Note: Some operations are REQUIRED for IPP objects to support; the others are OPTIONAL (see section 0).
-Therefore, before using an OPTIONAL operation, a client SHOULD first use the REQUIRED Get-Printer-Attributes operation to query the Printer's "operations-supported" attribute in order to determine which OPTIONAL Printer and Job operations are actually supported.
-The client SHOULD NOT use an OPTIONAL operation that is not supported.
-When an IPP object receives a request to perform an operation it does not support, it returns the 'server-error-operation-not-supported' status code (see section 13.1.5.2).
-An IPP object is non-conformant if it does not support a REOUIRED operation.
+There are no operation responses that include document data. - Some operations are REQUIRED for IPP objects to support; the others are OPTIONAL (see section 5.2.2). - Therefore, before using an OPTIONAL operation, a client SHOULD first use the REQUIRED Get-Printer- - Attributes operation to query the Printer's "operations-supported" attribute in order to determine which - OPTIONAL Printer and Job operations are actually supported.
+The client SHOULD NOT use an - OPTIONAL operation that is not supported.
+When an IPP object receives a request to perform an operation - it does not support, it returns the 'server-error-operation-not-supported' status code (see section 13.1.5.2). - An IPP object is non-conformant if it does not support a REQUIRED operation.

-3.1.4 Character Set and Natural Language Operation Attributes
+3.1.4 Character Set and Natural Language Operation Attributes section 4.1).

-Some Job and Printer attributes have values that are text strings and names intended for human understanding rather than machine understanding (see the 'text' and 'name' attribute syntax descriptions in section 4.1).
 The following sections describe two special Operation Attributes called "attributes-charset" and "attributes-natural-language".
 These attributes are always part of the Operation Attributes group.
 For most attribute groups, the order of the attributes within the group is not important.
 However, for these two attributes within the Operation Attributes group, the order is critical.
 The "attributes-charset" attribute MUST be the first attribute in the group and the "attributes-natural-language" attribute MUST be the second attribute in the group.
 In other words, these attributes MUST be supplied in every IPP request and response, they MUST come first in the group, and MUST come in the specified order.
-For job creation operations, the IPP Printer implementation saves these two attributes with the new Job object as Job
+For job creation operations, the IPP Printer implementation saves these two attributes with the new Job object as Job Description attributes.

-Description attributes.
 For the sake of brevity in this document, these operation attribute descriptions are not repeated with every operation request and response, but have a reference back to this section instead.